JoseiPG1/Notes-on-gravitational-waves/README.md

 idea is to make a repository containing all the relevant information that is going to be necessary for my PhD research on gravitational waves and the parity breaking symmetry.

+Meetings topics
+- [x] 10-03-2025, vacuum gravitational waves and degrees of freedom.
+- [x] 17-03-2025, computation of the gws and gauge invariants.
+- [x] 24-03-2025, gws equations using a FRW background.
+- [x] 31-03-2025, solutions to the gws equations and polarization tensor basis.
+- [x] 07-04-2025, properties of the polarization tensor basis, left and right basis polarization.
+- [x] 14-04-2025, action invariance under parity transformation, arxiv 1912.06104v2.